-In 2021 we announced plans to invest \$684 million to expand our manufacturing capacity by an additional 3.3 GW DC by constructing our first manufacturing facility in India, which is expected to commence operations in the second half of 2023.
-Such expansion builds upon our existing presence of approximately 2 GWDC of modules sold in India.
-The investment is a one time cost compared to the opportunity which would be annual once the plant is operational in 2023.
+In 2021 we announced plans to invest \$684 million to expand our manufacturing capacity by an additional 3.4 GW DC by constructing our first manufacturing facility in India, which is expected to commence operations in the second half of 2023.
+Such expansion builds upon our existing presence of approximately 2.2 GWDC of modules sold in India.
+The investment is a one-time cost compared to the opportunity which would be annual once the plant is operational in 2023.
+We remain on track to complete construction and commence the ramp at our Series 7 factory in India during 2023.